nos1984/nos1984/README.md

 <h1 align="center">Hi 👋, I'm Nacim Braik</h1>
 <h3 align="center">A passionate Programmer from Tizi Ouzou</h3>

-<p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying software engineering from an early age, and my enthusiasm has perpetually developed since this time.
-And also I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️</p>
+<p align="center">I am fascinated by how computer technology 🌐 continues to transform our lives in ways that were once unimaginable.
+Witnessing the growth of software and computing inspired me to pursue software engineering from an early age, and my passion for it has only grown since then.
+I particularly enjoy working with Python 🐍, exploring new libraries and frameworks, and leveraging them to build innovative and practical solutions 🛠️</p>

 <div align="center">
   <img src="https://techstack-generator.vercel.app/java-icon.svg" alt="icon" width="50" height="50" />